namdang2702/week-13/README.md

 6. Add two more "non-hover" @keyframes styling events to the starter code.
     a.
 One should be "infinite"
     b.
 One should have animation-iteration-count: 1;

-6. Pass in your saved github repository link.
+7. Pass in your saved github repository link.
+8. Pass in a Document (Google, pdf) with a list of the seven things you added to the webpage.